The Young Bucks: Total Nonstop Action Wrestling (2009–2011, 2013, 2021)

-On the April 7 episode of Impact!, Generation Me teamed with Robbie E in a six-man tag team match, where they faced Brian Kendrick, Chris Sabin and Suicide.
+On the April 7 episode of Impact!, Generation Me teamed with Robbie E in a six-man tag team match, where they faced Sabin, Brian Kendrick and Suicide.
 At the end of the match, Max, thinking Jeremy was trying to steal the spotlight from him, turned on his brother, crotching him at the top rope, before dropping him to the mat with a rope-hung DDT.
 After Kendrick had pinned Jeremy for the win, Max removed his Generation Me armband and threw it at his brother.
 On April 17 at Lockdown, Max defeated seven other men, including Jeremy, in an Xscape match to become the number one contender to Kazarian's X Division Championship.
 On the May 5 episode of Impact!, Generation Me, seemingly once again on the same page as faces, came together with Amazing Red and Brian Kendrick to fight for X Division's future, after the legitimate firing of Jay Lethal.
 On May 15 at Sacrifice, Max failed in his attempt to win the X Division Championship from Kazarian.
 At the all X Division pay-per-view Destination X on July 10, Generation Me was defeated by the team of Eric Young and Shark Boy.
-This was their last match in TNA as the following day Matt announced that he and his brother had requested their release from their contracts with the promotion.
+This was their last match in TNA, as the following day, Matt announced that he and his brother had requested their release from their contracts with the promotion.
 Matt and Nick later revealed that the request stemmed from monetary issues, while also venting their frustrations with TNA's booking, noting the storyline with Tara, which went nowhere, and the quickly aborted feud between the brothers.
-Matt has also stated that after leaving TNA he was ready to quit professional wrestling altogether, before he and his brother decided to instead reinvent themselves and their act.
+Matt has also stated that after leaving TNA, he was ready to quit professional wrestling altogether, before he and his brother decided to instead reinvent themselves and their act.

 On March 18, 2013, Generation Me returned to TNA to take part in the tapings of the Tag Team Tournament One Night Only pay-per-view.
 After defeating Petey Williams and Sonjay Dutt in the first round, they were eliminated from the tournament in the second round by Team 3D (Bully Ray and Devon).
 At the tapings of the following day's Hardcore Justice 2 pay-per-view, Generation Me was defeated in a ladder match by Bad Influence (Christopher Daniels and Kazarian).